 Video can be used many ways.
 Do not overlook the opportunity to use it for communication, rather than for “marketing.”

 In sending simple videos, the video itself does provide some differentiation, but the real differentiator is you.

 Be clear about who you are, what you do, why you do it, and how you do it.
 Wherever possible, focus and specialize.

 When you combine your key differentiating features with simple videos, you’ll make it easier for others to say “yes” to you.
 You’ll convert more leads and be easier to refer.

 Click here to try BombBomb free with no credit card info required.
-You can reach out with as many videos as you like to up to 50 different people over a 2 week period.
 It’s a great chance to experience the difference a simple video – of you – can make!